-Press the MF button several times to display MF.
+2 Press the MF button several times to display MF.

-- The MF indicator is displayed. - When the (Rec.) menu's [MF-Point Zoom] is set to [On], the portion of the image in the AF frame will appear magnified. - The image will not appear magnified in m mode, when the digital zoom or digital tele-converter is activated or when a TV is used as the display. - Can also be set so that the image displayed is not magnified (p.
-20).
+- The MF indicator is displayed. - - \ The image will not appear magnified in mode, when the digital zoom is activated or when a TV is used as the display.

 Depending on the shooting mode, pressing the button will switch between the setting items as follows: